Beyond Inserting: Learning Identity Embedding for Semantic-Fidelity Personalized Diffusion Generation: Method

-\textbf{Make Best of Stable Diffusion Model.} Multiple target images are necessary for previous methods to acquire concept-related embedding tokens.
-These images enable users to utilize text prompts to manipulate different object poses, appearances, and contextual variations.
-One target image fails to achieve such generalization.
+\textbf{Make Best of Stable Diffusion Model.} Multiple target images are necessary for previous methods to acquire concept-related embedding.
+These images allow users to use text prompts to manipulate different poses, appearances, and contextual variations of objects.
+One target image fails to achieve this generalization.
 However, Stable Diffusion Model has learnt a strong general concept prior for various sub-categories.
 For example, different human identities belong to the general concept ``person'', and different dog categories such as Corgi and Chihuahua belong to the general concept ``dog''.
 Therefore, it is reasonable to adopt this prior knowledge to achieve one-shot learning.
 To meet our more higher requirements, we aim to have flexibility to manipulate the ID-specific regions of final images.
-In other words, when we want to generate images corresponding to ``a photo of V is playing guitar'', only handling portrait or face image generation is not enough for this prompt.
-Therefore, we adopt ``the face of person'' as our general concept prior for ID embedding, because when provided with the prompt ``a photo of the face of person'', Stable Diffusion Model can generate an image of a person with a randomly assigned identity and constrain the region where the generated person appears in the final image.
+In other words, when we want to generate images corresponding to ``a photo of $V^*$ is playing guitar'', only handling portrait or face image generation is not enough for this prompt.
+Therefore, we adopt ``the face of person'' as our general concept prior for ID embedding, because when provided with the prompt ``a photo of the face of person'', Stable Diffusion Model can generate a face image of a person with a randomly assigned identity and constrain the region where the generated person appears in the final image.